isaacfungg/obsidian/2024w notes/CPSC 213/1c - Lecture.md

 * Static (constant) offset (bytes from start of struct)
 * Access memory at base plus static offset
 * Equivalent to access to array element with static index

+#### Struct Size and Alignment
+Alignment rules apply inside a struct
+* Each instance variable will be aligned according to its type size
+* Structs are usually aligned according to their largest member type